Differentially Private Active Learning: Balancing Effective Data Selection and Privacy

 \section{Experiments}

 In this section, we investigate the effectiveness of active learning (AL) with differentially private stochastic gradient descent (DP-SGD), including our proposed step amplification method.
 For this, we employ various image classification and natural language processing (NLP) tasks.
-The source code will be publicly released upon acceptance of the manuscript.
+The source code is publicly available at \url{https://github.com/kschwethelm/DPAL}.